 The salads in this book are unique in that each stands on its own.
 There is no need for extra food – each salad can, in fact, be your meal.
 That’s one of the things I love most about salads – they’re filling, nutritious, and absolutely perfect any time of the day.

 Review continued below the picture…

 “I love salads and it hurts me when they are treated just as a sad and unsexy side dish.
 Salads can be creative and balanced, healthy and tasty, a fulfilling meal.” –David Bez

-If, like me, salads are something of an obsession, you’ll want to click through and grab a copy of Salad Love pronto, if not sooner.
+If, like me, salads are something of an obsession, you’ll want to click through and grab a copy of Salad Love (Amazon link) pronto, if not sooner.